BU-Spark/ml-longfellow-land-use-mass/project-outline.md

 - **Data Compilation**: compile a repository of racist deeds and their associated metadata for further analysis

 ## B. Problem Statement
-In as direct terms as possible, provide the “Data Science” or "Machine Learning" problem statement version of the overview.
-Think of this as translating the above into a more technical definition to execute on. eg: a classification problem to segregate users into one of three groups on based on the historical user data available from a publicly available database

 - **Automated Data Collection**: Develop scripts to compile deeds into a database.
 - **Optical Character Recognition (OCR)**: Utilize OCR to automatically read and digitize text from deeds.
 This can involve: